tanuj-choudhary/crowdgenix/README.md

-BetterFund : Crowdfunding Platform Powered by Ethereum Blockchain
+CrowdGenix : Crowdfunding Platform Powered by Ethereum Blockchain

 The Platform is live on Rinkeby Test Network and available to use at : []()